CardForest/master-class/docs/change-control.md

 assert.equal(myInstance.n, 3);
 ```

-This feature is internally used by the `M.Getter` type
+This feature is used to enforce that no state mutations in getters

 ```js
 M({